YX-S-Z/WGAN_Intro/index.md

 </script>
 # A Brief Introduction to Wasserstein GANs

 This blog is written to intuitively introduce the mathematical background of the well known paper [Wasserstein GANs(WGANs)](https://arxiv.org/pdf/1701.07875.pdf).
 In 2014, a new framework for generative models: [Generative Adversarial Nets(GANs)](https://arxiv.org/pdf/1406.2661.pdf) was introduced using the nowadays deep learning frameworks and achieved great success.
-However, unlike some other supervised classification tasks, GANs are often found to be **unstable**(the training losses do not converge) and suffers from **mode collapsing**(the generative fail to generative diverse samples).
+However, unlike some other supervised classification tasks, GANs are often found to be **difficult**(the generator generate nothing but garbage), **unstable**(the training losses do not converge) and suffers from **mode collapsing**(the generative fail to generative diverse samples).
 Notice that previous GANs suffer these problems, WGANs, a new GANs framework came out to solve them.

 This blog will introduce 3 papers: